Table of Contents

 Installing flexible solar panels is simple, and many people can do it on their own.
 However, if you want to ensure the installation is done correctly and securely, hiring a professional to help you with your solar installation never hurts.

 This is especially true if you plan to use flexible photovoltaics in concert with additional rigid and portable solar panels.
-Combining multiple encasement types to maximise your available space is the best way to ensure you generate enough electricity to meet your off-grid power needs.
+Combining multiple encasement types to maximize your available space is the best way to ensure you generate enough electricity to meet your off-grid power needs.

 1. Plan ahead